What is a Condo Homeowners Association HOA Reserve Study?

 We are Professional Engineers performing Reserve Study Services, onsite inspections and preparing contributions for funding plan reports .

-Reserve Study Dade County, Homestead, Doral, Coral Gables, Pembroke Pines, Miramar, Fort Lauderdale, Hollywood, Weston.
+Reserve Studies Dade County, Homestead, Doral, Coral Gables, Pembroke Pines, Miramar, Fort Lauderdale, Hollywood, Weston.

-Reserve Study assists Condominium and Homeowner Association and their Management Company to understand what they own, how much money they have, the timing of potential replacements, future costs, and, ultimately, how to pay for the replacements when they are due.
+The Study assists Condominium and Homeowner Association Board Members and their Property Management Company to understand what they own, how much money they have, the timing of potential replacements, future costs, and, ultimately, how to pay for the replacements when they are due.

-The Study is often prepared by an outside independent consultant for the benefit of the Board of Directors in a condominium association or homeowners' association (HOA).
+The Studies are often prepared by an outside independent consultant for the benefit of the Board of Directors in a condominium association or homeowners' association.

-Reserve Studies are not limited only to condominiums or homeowner association and can be created for other properties such as schools, golf clubs, parks, etc.
+HOA Reserve Studies are not limited only to condominiums or association and can be created for other properties such as schools, golf clubs, parks, etc.

-In a Reserve Study, making a Reserve Funding Contribution less than the rate at which the association common elements assets are deteriorating means the current owners are paying less than their fair share, and forcing future owners to pay more than their fair share.
+In Reserve Studies, making a HOA Reserve Funding Contribution less than the rate at which the association common elements assets are deteriorating means the current owners are paying less than their fair share, and forcing future owners to pay more than their fair share.

-A Study must establishes the proper funding reserve contributions for the Association and in many cases avoid special assessments.
+The Study must establish the proper funding reserve contributions for the Association and in many cases avoid special assessments.

-If the homeowner association wants to maintain separate reserves accounts for each of the required assets, the amount of the contribution to each account is the sum of the following two calculations:
+If the Association wants to maintain separate Association reserves accounts for each of the required assets, the amount of the contribution to each account is the sum of the following two calculations:

 - The total amount necessary, if any, to bring a negative component balance to zero.